Difference Between LED and OLED

 OLED (organic light-emitting diode) is a type of Light-emitting diode in which the film of the organic compound has a layer of emissive electroluminescent which gives out light in retort to an electric current passed through it.

-OLEDs have a surface light source and they produce diffused light.
+OLEDs have a surface light source, and they produce diffused light.
 They have a pretty low intensity and are easy to dissipate heat.

 The OLED display is a pretty different method from others.
-The display is basically fabricated by arranging all the small lighting pixels of RGB (red, green, and blue light) side by side.
+The display is fabricated by arranging all the small lighting pixels of RGB (red, green, and blue light) side by side.

 The structure that OLED lighting follows is that R+G+B= white light.